Generic selectors

 It is also ridiculous to think that swearing an oath—making a solemn promise—is a sin.
 There is no sin in swearing an oath; only in not fulfilling an oath.
 People often make promises.
 When they fail to keep a promise it is a sin just as it is a sin to swear a false oath.
 There is no difference.

 Was Paul a hypocrite or sinning because he swore an oath that he kept?
 No!
 It is only hypocritical or sin if someone falsely swears an oath or fails to keep it.
-James is not only quoting Matthew 5:34 but upheld what Jesus Christ said in Matthew 23:16-22 where He rebuked the scribes and Pharisees who taught that it is acceptable to swear false oaths as long as they are not sworn in the name of God.
+James not only quoted Matthew 5:34 but upheld what Jesus Christ said in Matthew 23:16-22 where He rebuked the scribes and Pharisees who taught that it is acceptable to swear false oaths as long as they are not sworn in the name of God.
 It is only hypocritical, deceitful, and sin if someone swears an oath and never intends to keep it.

 Matthew 5:34—A Hebrew Translation

-The text of Matthew 5:34 in the Greek manuscripts is either misunderstood or corrupted.
+The text of Matthew 5:34 in the Greek manuscripts is either misunderstood or mistranslated.
 Extra-biblical evidence of this can be found in a recent discovery that has gained some recognition and prominence—a Hebrew version of the book of Matthew.
 It was preserved as an appendix in a 14th century Jewish polemical work against Catholic oppression, written by Shem Tov Ibn Shaprut.
 Research into this particular Hebrew text was done by a modern Karaite Jew (Hebrew scripturalist opposed to the Pharisaical traditions) named Nehemiah Gordon who has provided evidence that the book of Matthew likely was originally written in Hebrew.
 Much of his work is captured in his book The Hebrew Yeshua vs. The Greek Jesus.
 In it, he provides evidence that supports the validity of an original Hebrew writing of the book of Matthew.
-(It is left to the reader to research the matter further.[14]) In contrast to the Greek version of Matthew 5:34, the Shem Tov Hebrew version records this:
+(It is left to the reader to research the matter further.[17]) In contrast to the Greek version of Matthew 5:34, the Shem Tov Hebrew version records this:

 [SHEM TOV] MATTHEW 5:33-37 You have further heard what was said by the ancients, ‘You shall not swear falsely by my name’ but you must pay your vow to YHWH.
 34 But I say to you, that you must not swear by anything falsely, not by heaven which is the throne of God, 35 nor by the earth which is His footstool, nor by Jerusalem which is His City, 36 nor by your head because you cannot make one hair white or black, 37 But let your yes be yes and your no, no. Anything added to this is evil.

-The Hebrew version restores one missing, but critically important, word to verse 34 in the Greek translation, “I say to you do not swear falsely.”
+The Hebrew version of Matthew 5 restores one missing, but critically important, word to verse 34 in the Greek translation, “But I say to you, do not swear falsely.”
 This is in absolute agreement with the previous scriptural proof that Jesus spoke about FALSE oaths, not all oaths.
-It is also clearly in support of Leviticus 19:12, Deuteronomy 6:13, Matthew 23:16-22, etc. In conjunction with Scripture itself, there can be no doubt that the Old and New Testaments agree that oaths sworn by the name of God are an allowable practice and, most importantly, it removes the implication that Jesus Christ had abolished any statute of the Law!
+It is also clearly in support of Leviticus 19:12, Deuteronomy 6:13, Matthew 23:16-22, etc. In conjunction with Scripture itself, there can be no doubt that the Old and New Testaments agree that oaths sworn by the name of God are an allowable practice and, most importantly, removes the implication that Jesus Christ had abolished any statute of the Law!

 Oaths—A Hebraic Perspective